apache/apisix-website/blog/en/blog/2022/01/17/apisix-kafka-integration.md

 - Kafka
 - logging
 - monitoring
-description: Apache APISIX has been providing support for Apache Kafka since version 1.2 with the kafka-logger plugin release. kafka-logger has been enhanced several times since then to provide very mature and complete functionality.
-It supports pushing API request logs, request bodies, and response bodies, to a Kafka cluster in JSON format.
+description: This article describes how to use the kafka-logger plugin with APISIX.
+Wiht enhancements, the plugin now has mature and complete functions.
-tags: [Technology]
+tags: [Ecosystem]
 ---

-> Apache APISIX has been providing support for Apache Kafka since version 1.2 with the `kafka-logger` plugin release. `kafka-logger` has been enhanced several times since then to provide very mature and complete functionality.
-It supports pushing API request logs, request bodies, and response bodies, to a Kafka cluster in JSON format.
+> This article describes how to use the kafka-logger plugin with APISIX.
+Wiht enhancements, the plugin now has mature and complete functions.

 <!--truncate-->